 Whole Wheat Flour makes the base of this halwa.

-The Indian wheat flour is slightly different in texture than the ones you get from the American supermarkets.
+The Indian wheat flour is slightly different in texture than the ones you get from American supermarkets.

 Try to get chapati atta from a local Indian grocery store for the best result.